tinfoilsh/verifier-js/README.md

 </script>
 ```

-> **Note:** The verifier uses a tag file (`tinfoil-verifier.tag`) to specify the current version, ensuring you always load the correct WASM module without hardcoding version numbers.

-You can see a working example in the `public/index.html` file.

 ## How It Works

 This verifier is compiled from the same Go source code as the main [Tinfoil Verifier](https://github.com/tinfoilsh/verifier), but targets WebAssembly to run directly in browsers.